Anthony Rizzo Player Props: Yankees vs. Guardians

-Anthony Rizzo, with a slugging percentage of .308 in his past 10 games -- including one home run -- will be in action for the New York Yankees against the Cleveland Guardians, with Cal Quantrill on the mound, May 1 at 7:05 PM ET.
+Anthony Rizzo, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the Cleveland Guardians, with Tanner Bibee on the hill, May 2 at 7:05 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Rangers.
+He had a hitless performance in his last game (0-for-3) against the Guardians.

 Anthony Rizzo Game Info & Props vs. the Guardians